dgroomes/gradle-playground/java-toolchain/README.md

-# java-early-access
+# java-toolchain

-OBSOLETE: this example is obsoleted since the release of Gradle 6.7 which introduced [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html).
-See the `java-toolchain/` sub-project for more information.

-This sub-project illustrates how to use early access versions of Java in a Gradle project by leveraging Gradle's forking and "executable" configuration options.
+This sub-project illustrates how to leverage Gradle's [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html) to use an early-access version of Java in a Gradle project.

 ---